 Our key work is explained below, and by looking at our news page, blogs and consultation responses, you can find out more about what we are currently working on.
 Our members are key to this work and we have various ways of gathering their views.
 They include our annual census, other regular surveys, and being involved in our committees.
 Members can also contact us via firstname.lastname@example.org about anything that they are currently facing or considering.

 We use our knowledge of current developments in health and care, our members' knowledge and expertise, and our relationships with key partners to decide our influencing priorities.
 We keep them under constant review, shifting our focus as necessary.
 The RCP priorities are being refreshed for 2022-2026.

 Make sure the UK has a multiprofessional medical workforce that meets the needs of patients

 Our population is ageing, an increasing number of people live with multiple health conditions and health inequality is growing.
 As a result, the NHS is treating more patients than ever before.
 But the supply of doctors, nurses and other clinicians has not kept up with rising patient demand.

 This is having a negative impact on doctors’ mental health and general wellbeing.
 They tell us that time away from direct clinical care to be involved in research, teaching, quality improvement and other work would improve their experience.
 But without more doctors to share the workload, they just don’t have the time.

-As a result, in 2018 we published Double or quits: calculating how many more medical students we need, arguing that medical school places need to rise to 15,000 per year.
-In January 2021, we followed that up with a fully costed blueprint Double or quits: a blueprint for expanding medical school places, setting out how it can be done.
+In 2018 we published Double or quits: calculating how many more medical students we need, arguing that medical school places need to rise to 15,000 per year.
+In January 2021, we published a fully costed blueprint Double or quits: a blueprint for expanding medical school places, setting out how it can be done.

 Make sure the UK takes an integrated and people-centred approach to health and care